znzz1/Machine-learning/README.md

-        ##Some referenced mathematical forumla and its image
+# Catalog:
         ## Simple introduction
         ## Material
         ## Code
+        ## Some referenced mathematical forumla and its image